Was Google Docs Hacked? (Updated for 2025)

 In 2023, it’s a matter of research to uncover if any online venue is safe for users.
 So, was Google Docs hacked, and should businesses and individuals trust their files to remain safe in Google Drive?

-Google is no stranger to breaches and hacker threats, but as the remote work trend continues to rise, more and more sensitive files linger within Google’s cloud.
+Google is no stranger to breaches and hacker threats.
+As the remote work trend continues to rise, more and more sensitive files linger within Google’s cloud.
 Companies are also moving to clouds to prevent overreliance on physical data centers, so the motivations are wide-ranging and plentiful.
 Google Drive hacks can be highly destructive for businesses and individuals alike.
 These factors make online Google products tantalizing to malicious actors, and they’ve fashioned creative exploits.

 Is Google Drive a security risk, as many fear?